 6. If you have dry skin, use a herbal or gentle sleep mask to provide extra nourishment and hydration to your skin, especially in the dry winter months.

 7. Sleep and skin health are related closely to each other.
 Therefore, it is best to get at least 8 hours of restful sleep every day for improved skin.

-Caring for your skin should not necessarily be a time-consuming process.
-By following some simple steps, you can take good care of your skin and improve its overall health.
-A few minutes of your time every night can make your skin glow throughout the year!
+Taking care of your skin does not have to be a time-consuming task.
+You can take good care of it and improve its general health by following a few simple steps.
+A few minutes of your time each night can make your skin glow all year round!

 Articles on StyleCraze are backed by verified information from peer-reviewed and academic research papers, reputed organizations, research institutions, and medical associations to ensure accuracy and relevance.
 Read our editorial policy to learn more.

 - Therapeutic Implications of the Circadian Clock on Skin Function

 - Time-Dependent Variations of the Skin Barrier Function in Humans: Transepidermal Water Loss Stratum Corneum Hydration Skin Surface pH and Skin Temperature